RJPearson94/terraform-provider-twilio/docs/resources/serverless_build.md

 Manages a Serverless build.
 See the [API docs](https://www.twilio.com/docs/runtime/functions-assets-api/api/build) for more information

+For more information on Serverless (also known as Runtime), see the product [page](https://www.twilio.com/runtime)

 ~> If polling is enabled then the create step will poll until the build status is either `completed` or `failed` or the max attempts threshold is reached.

-For more information on Serverless (also known as Runtime), see the product [page](https://www.twilio.com/runtime)
+~> To allow terraform to correctly manage the lifecycle of the deployment, it is recommended that use the lifecycle meta-argument `create_before_destroy` with this resource.
+The docs can be found [here](https://www.terraform.io/docs/configuration/resources.html#create_before_destroy)

 !> This API used to manage this resource is currently in beta and is subject to change